 Ineligible receivers will wear numbers from 50-69.

 A maximum of 2 players wearing an ineligible number (50 — 69) will be allowed to line up in an eligible position as an end or in the backfield after reporting to the Referee prior to a scrimmage play.
 The player must report to the Referee before EACH play that he wishes to play in an eligible position.
-The referee will inform the opposing team and all officials of the player number and position he will be playing.
+The referee will inform the opposing team and all officials of the player number and position the player will be playing.

 Team A Line Players after having assumed a three-point or four-point stance may not break their stance by lifting a hand, however they may point, signal, shift or move slightly in a manner that does not draw the defense offside.
 All Team A Line Players, including the Centre, must become stationary and remain motionless for at least one second prior to the snap of the ball.